CanonicalLtd/maas-docs/en/installconfig-storage.md

 ### Flat layout

-With the Flat layout, MAAS creates a partition that spans the entire boot disk.
+With the Flat layout, a partition spans the entire boot disk.
 The partition is formatted with the ext4 filesystem and uses the `/` mount point:

 | Name      | Size        | Type  | Filesystem     | Mount point |